VaclavElias/stride-website-next/README.md

 ## Contributing

-Use [Discussions](https://github.com/stride3d/stride-website/issues) for questions and general discussions.
+Use [Discord](https://discord.gg/f6aerfE) for questions and general discussions.
 Use [Issues](https://github.com/stride3d/stride-website/issues) to report bugs and proposing features.

 We welcome code contributions through pull requests, issues tagged as **[`help-wanted`](https://github.com/dotnet/docfx/labels/help-wanted)** are good candidate to start contributing code.

 ### Branch and Release

 The `master` branch is the default branch for pull requests and most other development activities.
-We occationally use `feature/*` branches for epic feature development.

 Releases are based on a stable `master` branch.
 Use of [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) is encouraged.

-Stride Website is _not_ released under a regular cadence, new updates arrive when maintainers see enough changes that warrant a new releases.
+Stride Website is _not_ released under a regular cadence, new updates arrive when maintainers fix issues or see enough changes that warrant a new releases.
 Sometimes we use prereleases to get feedbacks from the community.

 ## Roadmap